DPDK/dpdk/doc/guides/faq/faq.rst

     #define RTE_LOG_INFO 7U     /* Informational. */
     #define RTE_LOG_DEBUG 8U    /* Debug-level messages. */

-It is also possible to change the maximum (and default level) at compile time with ``CONFIG_RTE_LOG_LEVEL``.
+It is also possible to change the default level at compile time with ``CONFIG_RTE_LOG_LEVEL``.